ScottfreeLLC/AlphaPy/docs/tutorials/system.rst

 stocks, options, futures, and other instruments.
 Trading is considered to be both an art and a science; the scientific

+Many technicians spend their lives chasing the Holy Grail: a system that will make them rich simply by detecting common patterns and executing trades just by following a special recipe.
+Technicians in history such as Edwards, Elliott, Fibonacci, Gann, and Gartley showed us visually appealing charts but no evidence that these techniques actually worked.
+Once you come to the conclusion that there is no master algorithm, then you can move to the next level.

+ Further, we have discovered that all of the systems you need have already been invented.
+The real magic is then using machine learning to decide which system to deploy at any given moment.

 Trading systems generally operate in two contexts: trend and counter-trend.
 You can run a system such as Toby Crabel’s Open Range Breakout (ORB) for Widest-Range